 Language: Greek and its dialects are the main languages spoken, the locals are very friendly and the majority speak English.

 Best time to visit: High season runs from late June until early September.
 April and May are superb for wild flowers and green landscapes.
 October to March is the coldest period.

 Getting around: Take your summer holiday to Greece to a whole new level by renting a car.
-You’ll have access to remote and amazing destinations, far away from the crowded tourist areas.
+You’ll have access to remote and amazing destinations, far away from crowded tourist areas.
 Ask us how to get discounts with rent a car.
 If you prefer, public transport is a reasonably good option to get around the main islands.

-If this blog has inspired you to visit Greece, speak to one of our travel agents who will be able to help planning the perfect holiday to this incredible destination.
+If this blog has inspired you to visit Greece, speak to one of our travel agents who will be able to help plan the perfect holiday to this incredible destination.
 Call 01730 711010 or email [email protected]